nostr-protocol/nips/XX.md

 ### Event Kind 1337: Fin-Epoch

 Cashu mints should use this event kind to signal the end of the current epoch (keys rotation).
-The construction of this event is equivalent to kind 13467, except that `content` should contain the cbor-serialized, base64 encoded fin-epoch payload, containing unit and outstanding balance as described in [NUT-XX]().
+The construction of this event is equivalent to kind 13467, except that `content` should contain a base64-encoded string representing the fin-epoch payload, containing unit and outstanding balance as described in [NUT-XX]().